 1. Young people look to adults for examples of appropriate behavior.
 JA volunteers must use appropriate language and model honorable behavior, such as respect, integrity, honesty, and excellence.
 Profanity or sexualized language or jokes are inappropriate when working with students, regardless whether it occurs face-to-face, over the Internet, or by any other means.
 JA strictly forbids violating any state law regarding interactions with youth; for example, providing them alcohol or legal or illegal drugs, or coaxing them into illicit relationships over the Internet or otherwise.

 2. Volunteers should avoid all contact with students beyond a business handshake.

 3. Interactions with students must both be appropriate and appear appropriate.
-It is expected that interactions with students are at all times appropriate and professional and are strictly related to the role of business mentor.
+It is expected that volunteers’ interactions with students are at all times appropriate and professional and are strictly related to the role of business mentor.
 It is unacceptable to seek or engage in one-to-one meetings with students at any time.
-This includes electronically (email, social media sites, etc.), by phone or in person.

 4. Volunteers are responsible for the quality of interactions.
 Students often find it difficult to state discomfort or objections.
 Volunteers must be especially sensitive to physical and verbal cues that youth provide.

-9. Volunteers will be presenting, facilitating and discussing various programs, content and ideas with students that are likely owned by JA, its licensors or the students.
-Volunteers agree that they will not seek ownership in or contest those intellectual property rights, and will not attempt to secure trademark, patent, or intellectual property rights or registration therein without prior written consent from Junior Achievement USA.
+5. Volunteers will be presenting, facilitating and discussing various programs, content and ideas with students that are likely owned by JA, its licensors or the students.
+A primary purpose of the JA programs is to encourage creativity by the students.
+By working with JA and the students, Volunteer agrees that they do not obtain any intellectual property rights therein, will not seek ownership in or to contest those intellectual property rights, and will not attempt to secure trademark, patent or other intellectual property rights or registrations therein without prior written consent from Junior Achievement USA.